-The Job of a Dental Assistant
+The Job of Dental Assistants

-- Scheduling and verifying appointments
+- Setting and verifying appointments

 - Prepping patients for teeth treatments and cleanings

-- Preparing and sterilizing instruments for dentists
+- Sterilizing and preparing instruments for dentists

 - Using suction equipment to clear patients’ mouths